Updated in March 2023.

 Picking and packing refer to the process that occurs once your customer places an order.

-In picking, 3PL warehouse workers physically go through the warehouse to locate and pick the ordered items from its designated storage location.
-Costs usually depend on the number of items to pick.
+In picking, 3PL warehouse workers physically go through the warehouse to locate and pick the ordered items from their designated storage location.
+Costs usually depend on the number of picked items.
 It can incur for each pick or from a certain number of picks.

-After picking, the items are packed for shipment according to the delivery orders.
-Parcel requirements can be a factor in the packing costs, such as the type of packaging material, its size and its number.
+After picking, the items are packed for shipment according to the delivery instructions placed within the orders.
+Parcel requirements can be a factor in the packing costs.
+For example, the bigger the packaging material or the size of the parcel, the more expensive it could be.

 Other factors that affect shipping costs are: